provisions-group/react-webauthn-cognito-poc/README.md

 ### 3. Configure the frontend

-Create a `.env` file in the `/frontend` directory and paste in this content:
+Create a `.env.local` file in the `/frontend` directory and paste in this content:

 ```
 VITE_AUTH_REGION=us-east-2
 VITE_AUTH_USER_POOL_ID=us-east-2_user-pool-id
 VITE_AUTH_USER_POOL_WEB_CLIENT_ID=user-pool-web-client-id
 VITE_AUTH_COOKIE_STORAGE_DOMAIN=localhost
 ```

 > Replace the values with your own.
 I've left in some fake ones as an example.